sagefy/sagefy/docs/survey_learning_research/metacognitive_learning.md

 - SH 206: Give learners opportunities in the course to evaluate themselves.
 - SH 212: Directly intervene on student's beliefs about their own learning to support the idea that they are in control of their learning.

-**Question**: _Is required reflection effective?
-What strategies are effective for reflection activities?_
+### Is required reflection effective?
+What strategies are effective for reflection activities?

 - SH 89: Provide moments for learners to reflect on their experiences to keep them motivated.
 Ask questions such as "What did you learn from this project?" and "What was the most valuable part of this assignment?"
 "How would you approach this differently in the future?"
 - SH 209: Require learners to reflect on their experiences and keep a log of their work to help support development of strategies.
 Such questions as